 There are slight variations in the recipes I’ve seen over the years, but the tropical flavors or pineapple and banana, along with a cream cheese frosting are consistent elements.
 What I love about my Granny’s recipe are the finely chopped pecans (and that’s PEE-cans) she includes in her cream cheese frosting.
 They add a lovely texture to the creamy frosting, and it really seals the deal.

 This oil-based cake (not butter) is a cinch to put together, and its impressive appearance only makes it look difficult.
 It’s really super easy!
 So be sure to give Hummingbird Cake a try, and impress your family and friends with your baking prowess.
 (We like easy baking around here; try this Fresh Pear Cake for another easy cake.)

-2 cups sugar (you could probably use a bit less if you’re not into super sweets)
+- 2 cups sugar (you could probably use a bit less if you’re not into super sweets)

 Classic Hummingbird Cake Recipe

 - Preheat oven to 350 degrees.
 Whisk first 6 ingredients in a large mixing bowl.
 Then add the rest of the cake ingredients; mix until combined, but do not beat.

 - Spoon batter into 2 greased 9-inch cake pans, or 1 bundt or tube pan.
 Bake for 30-40 minutes (cake pans) or 1 hour (bundt pan).
 Use a toothpick to check for doneness.

 - Allow cake(s) to cool in pan for 5 minutes, then gently loosen and let finishing cooling on a cooling rack.